Kamya494/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
-A collection of data analysis projects built using Python, NumPy, Pandas and Matplotlib.
+A collection of data analysis projects built using Python, NumPy, Pandas, Matplotlib and Seaborn.